-This section considers a medium-voltage drive system comprising a 6.6 kV induction machine and the five-level active neutral point clamped (ANPC) inverter shown in Fig. 8, which was recently proposed in [12].
+This section considers a medium-voltage drive system comprising a 6.6 kV induction machine and the five-level active neutral point clamped (ANPC) inverter shown in Fig. 8, which was recently proposed in [12] and introduced as a commercial product in [19].
 Featuring in each phase a flying capacitor charged to one forth of the dc-link voltage, five voltage levels per phase can be synthesized.
+The parameters of the five-level ANPC drive system considered in this section are provided in Table III.